reini1305/thermal_camera_teensy/README.md

 - Switch and Button

 ## Code
 `plotall.py` contains Python code to turn the saved images into actual viewable PNGs.
-The rest goes on the Teensy (adjust pins to your actual configuration)
+The rest goes on the Teensy (adjust pins to your actual configuration).
+Also use [this version](https://github.com/reini1305/Adafruit_AMG88xx) of the Adafruit_AMG88xx library which returns the read pixels in fixed point uint_16 instead of float.

 ## Images
 ![One](https://cdn.thingiverse.com/renders/2f/ee/1b/2b/da/ce9d64afa81a46c6867406d5988186f8_preview_featured.jpg)